gXLg/libr-getter/README.md

 with `/librget start`.

 ## Config
-* `/librget config notify <true/false>` - enable/disable sound notification when finding an enchantment.
+* `/librget config notify <true/false>` - enable/disable sound notification when finding an enchantment (default: false).
-* `/librget config autotool <true/false>` - enable/disable automatic tool selection:
+* `/librget config autotool <true/false>` - enable/disable automatic tool selection (default: true):
   * When true: each time before breaking the lectern mod chooses most efficient tool, which has more than 10 durability points
   * When false: mod remembers which tool you are holding when starting the process and switches to exactly this tool each time before breaking.
     If holding nothing or a non-tool item, no tool will be picked.
+* `/librget config actionbar <true/false>` - enable/disable logging found enchantments into the action bar instead of chat (default: false).
-* `/librget config `
+* `/librget config lock <true/false>` - enable/disable locking the trades after match (default: false).
+* `/librget config removegoal <true/false>` - enable/disable removing the goal from goals list when being found (default: false).

 # Features
 * Stops the process, when an enchantment from the goals list is found.